What's on this page?

 MSP provides organisations with a set of best-practice principles and processes for use when managing a programme.
 These are outlined by the Cabinet Office, the authors of the MSP methodology in the MSP Manual.

-No organisation wide accreditation is available for organisations using the MSP method.
-However organisations can now have the level of their Programme Management methods and processes assessed by external consultants against one of several external benchmarks (Maturity models).
-This allows organisations to benchmark their method & processes against a set of proven best-practices and determine a route to improvement.
+No organisation-wide accreditation is available for organisations using the MSP method.
+However, organisations can now have the level of their Programme Management methods and processes assessed by external consultants against one of several external maturity models.
+This allows organisations to benchmark their method and processes against a set of proven best-practices and determine a route to improvement.

-Examinations are available on an individual basis in the PRINCE2 Method.
-These are accredited by the APM Group.
-The two levels of examination available are Foundation and Practitioner.
-The Cabinet Office, the creators of the PRINCE2, provide essential advice and guidance on both exams in Passing the PRINCE2 Exams.
+The two levels of examination (accredited by the APM Group) available on an individual basis in the PRINCE2 Method are Foundation and Practitioner.
+The Cabinet Office, the creator of PRINCE2, provides essential advice and guidance on both exams in Passing the PRINCE2 Exams.
 This book has been updated to reflect the latest changes in PRINCE2 and provides multiple choice questions and specimen answers to typical project management situations.

 Find out everything you need to know on PRINCE2 on our designated page

 The Project Management Body of Knowledge (PMBOK) is a Project Management standard developed by the Project Management Institute (PMI) institute in the United States.
-PMBOK consists of processes and knowledge areas that are generally accepted as best-practice in the Project Management field.
+PMBOK consists of processes and knowledge areas that are generally accepted as best practice in the Project Management field.

-PMBOK can be applied to any type or size of project, whether be in the public, private or not-for-profit sectors.
+PMBOK can be applied to any type or size of project, whether in the public, private or not-for-profit sectors.
 The PMBOK standard has also been adopted internationally by the IEEE as IEEE 1490-2003.

 Find out everything you need about PMBOK on our designated information page.

-OPM3 stands for 'Organisational Project Management Maturity Model'.
-It was first published by the Project Management Institute (PMI) in the United States in 2003.
-OPM3 provides a route by which organisations can advance their strategic goals through the application of Project Management principles and practices, and can be applied in any type or size of organisation.
+The Organisational Project Management Maturity Model (OPM3) was first published by the Project Management Institute (PMI) in the United States in 2003, and provides a route by which organisations of any type or size can advance their strategic goals through the application of Project Management principles and practices.

-The Organisational Project Management Maturity Model is made up of three key interlocking elements which are knowledge element, assessment element, improvement element.
-The knowledge element found in the OPM3 Knowledge Foundation book and online on the OPM3 website allows organisations to discover best-practices and shows them how to use the information contained in OPM3.
+- The knowledge element (found in the OPM3 Knowledge Foundation book and online on the OPM3 website) allows organisations to discover best practices, and shows them how to use the information contained in OPM3.

 In short, OPM3 will help organisations align their organisational goals with the successful completion of projects and give them a better understanding of their organisational Project Management maturity.